A 'no bells and whistles' inverted AeroPress recipe

 I have removed steps I believe are not needed and that usually make the (inverted) recipes unnecessary complicated.

-put the paper filter on the cap and rinse it with a lot of ‘off the boil’ water
+put the paper filter on the cap and rinse it with hot water

-put 15gr of freshly medium-ground (third AeroPress setting on Wilfa Svart - just below “RO”) coffee inside the inverted AeroPress
+put 15gr of freshly medium-ground (third AeroPress setting on Wilfa Svart - just below “RO”) coffee into the inverted AeroPress ang gently shake it to level the grounds

-start the timer and add 215gr of water with circular movements - it should take you approx 30sec
+start the timer and add 210gr of boiled water - it should take you approx 40sec

 The result of this procedure, is a smooth, tasty and balanced cup of coffee.
 Enjoy!